ISMAIL-54/OverTheWire-challenges/Bandit.md

 > openssl command [options...] [parameters...]

-Browsing the man page, I found a command to create an SSL\TLS client (**s_client**), we can specify the host and port to connect to as parameters:
+Browsing the man page, I found a command to create an SSL\TLS client **s_client**. we can specify the host and port to connect to as parameters:

     openssl s_client localhost:30001